Our Story

 Northgate Street

-In days of old, Northgate Street was at the centre of the town’s red light district and known as ‘Stryd Pedwar a Chwech’ in Welsh, which translates as ‘Four and Six Street’.
-‘Four and six’ means ‘four shillings and sixpence’ – about 22 pence in today’s money.
-Allegedly, for that not-too-princely sum, one could get a room complete with a bottle of gin and the services of a young lady for the night!
+In the olden days, Northgate Street was the heart of Caernarfon’s red-light district.
+It was known as “Stryd Pedwar a Chwech” in Welsh, which translates to “Four and Six Street.”
+In today’s money, that’s about 22 pence, and for that not-so-princely sum, you could supposedly get a room, a bottle of gin, and the company of a young lady for the night!

 From this street there is a good view of the town’s sentry wall, towers and well-preserved stone stairs which have the effect of doubling the wall’s thickness.
 It is hoped that eventually it will be possible to walk this section of the wall as far as the Eastgate gatehouse.